 Students should satisfy the Foreign Language Requirement described under "General Requirements for all Master's Degrees" in the Graduate School Bulletin (pg.
-22 of the Spring 2005 edition).
+44 of the Spring 2009 edition).

-Acceptable languages are ordinarily Chinese, French, German, and Russian.
+Accepted languages for the mathematics graduate programs are ordinarily Chinese, French, German, and Russian.
 On the recommendation of the Advisory Committee, the Director of Graduate Studies may allow another language to be used.
 Such substitutions will be made only if the student can demonstrate the existence of a substantial body of mathematical research, in the student's major area, which is written in the requested language.